micropython/micropython/docs/reference/packages.rst

 The idea of this module is to convert binary data to a Python bytes object, and put it into the dictionary, indexed by the resource name.
-This conversion is done using ``tools/mpy_bin2res.py`` script from the MicroPython distribution.
+This conversion is done automatically using overridden ``sdist`` command described in the previous section.

 Let's trace the complete process using the following example.
 Suppose your application has the following structure::